 Today is the last day of business for Mazzez Shoes.

-Eight months after opening its doors at 228 Kings Highway East and just six months after a grand-opening ceremony with balloons, town officials and hoopla, it's over.
+Eight months after opening its doors at 228 Kings Highway East and just six months after a with balloons, town officials and hoopla, it's over.

 "LIQUIDATION SALE" is spelled out in individual block letters in the large, multi-paned, picture window.
 Ferne Williams, the owner of the high-end, spiky-heeled woman's shoe shop, noted the irony this week of the sign in the window.